E1. Geometric and Spatial Reasoning

 A locomotive built with geometric shapes, on the inside is labeled: "I have surfaces."
 The following are behind the locomotive: "a sphere", "a cylinder", "a cone", "a sphere", "a larger cone".

-All my faces are square.
+All my faces are squares.

 Image A locomotive built with geometric shapes inside is labeled: "All my sides are square."
 Followed by, "a small square-based cube," "a large square-based cube," "a small square-based cube," "a large square-based cube."